nyxgeek/nyxgeek-readinglist/roadtrip.md

-# hacker road trip destinations - ROUGH DRAFT
+# hacker road trip destinations

 this is a work in-progress, a list of various places to travel to